 After having an out of the country last year, there’s a part of me that desire to reach more places, but due to priorities of adult life I have to hold myself and instead try as much as possible to save.
 I’m kind of hopeless actually, and then an opportunity came that allowed me to reach another Southeast Asia nation – The Malaysia.
-Its not personal but a work related travel.
 We stayed in Cyberjaya for about two weeks and have a glimpse of the Malaysian Culture.
 The moment I set my foot to the Malaysian soil I thought I might feel that I’m in a totally different place, but the truth is it’s not.
 It felt as if like I’m closer to home probably because the ambiance is so similar to the Philippines like weather, the people.
 One thing I noticed particularly in Cyberjaya is that there’s a lot of trees and crows which feels like a technology hub somewhere in Laguna or Pampanga.
 Let me tell you some of the things I experienced on this short trip.

-Accommodation – as this is work related, we checked in a hotel which really exceeds my expectation.
+Accommodation – We checked in a hotel which really exceeds my expectation.
 I’m not used to check in a high end hotel because of the budget, but this hotel is so cool that made me feel like buying a condo.
 It’s the Citadines Dpulze Aparthotel.
 It’s a service apartment hotel.
 They have a provisioned kitchen, a laundry, a gym and swimming pool.
 There’s no restriction on food except for durian or mangosteen.
 You can cook anything you want just be mindful of the smoke because it might trigger the fire alarm.
 They also have a very nice housekeeping crew on which one of them lend us his power adapter.
 Too bad I wasn’t able to thank him personally when we check out but I left a note.
 This is by far one of my most memorable hotel experience.
 I almost want to live there.
 Did I mention that location is really good, they’re located inside Dpulze Mall which is really conveniet for us.

 Thank you again Citadines!